Welcome to Year 3

-Please practice times tables at home and they will be tested in class so they can work toward their times table certificates.
-Please also encourage your child to take part in practical maths activities at home e.g. shopping with money, telling the time and cooking using scales.
+As well as Times Table Rockstars and Big Maths Beat that practice, please also encourage your child to take part in practical maths activities at home e.g. shopping with money, telling the time and cooking using scales.

 For more information about how we teach maths go to the Maths link.